JayaniLakshika/Monash_PhD_thesis/chapters/04-chap4.pdf.md

 ### Shape generators

 The shape generators form the foundation of the package, providing functions to create synthetic datasets from simple, well-defined geometric forms such as cones, pyramids, spheres, grids, and branching structures.
 Each generator includes the parameter `n`, which specifies the number of points to generate.
 Some functions, such as `gen_unifcube()`, also take the dimension `p`, while others include arguments specific to the geometry (e.g., radius for spheres (`r`), width for bands (`w`)).
 If higher-dimensional data are required, additional noise dimensions can be appended after data generation using any noise generator function.
-This flexibility allows users to construct both low- and high-dimensional datasets from the same underlying structures.
-Table \@ref(tab:shape-tb-pdf) outlines these functions.
-The main arguments of the functions described in Table \@ref(tab:arg-shape-tb-pdf).
+This flexibility allows users to construct both low- and high-dimensional datasets from the same underlying structures. @tbl-shape-tb outlines these functions.
+The main arguments of the functions described in @tbl-arg-shape-tb.

 ::: {.cell}